 Due to the restrictions with the notice, many trucks operate under a NHVR access permit instead of operating under the notice.
+See Figure 8: Example NHVR access permit on roads that are not gazetted.
 The purpose of the NHVR access permits is to allow operators time to install the GPS tracking systems required under the notice.